joakibj/tswcalc/README.md

 tswcalc features:

-* All Nightwatch custom gear and glyphs from QL 10.0 to 10.5.
+* All Nightwatch custom gear from QL 10.0 to 10.7.
+* All glyphs from QL 10.0 to 10.5.
 * Custom gear able to be attached with all signets in normal, elite and epic variations.
 * Issue 6, 7, 8, 9, 10 and 11 signets.
+* Issue 12 currency calculation.
 * NY Raid items.

 tswcalc can be found at: http://joakibj.github.io/tswcalc